calculix/ccx2paraview/README.md

 ### Usage

-Having installed ccx2paraview via pip or pipx, yoou'll need to either cd into the ccx2paraview-directory, or add it to your PATH.
+Having installed ccx2paraview via pip or pipx, you'll need to either cd into the ccx2paraview-directory, or add it to your PATH.
 Then, run converter with command (both in Linux and in Windows):

     python ccx2paraview.py yourjobname.frd vtk
     python ccx2paraview.py yourjobname.frd vtu